AaronTheNerd/ClearDirectory/README.md

 ### 0.1.0

 Added ability to optionally delete subdirectories.
-Togglable through the `cleardirectory.deleteSubdirectories` setting, false be default.
+Togglable through the `cleardirectory.deleteSubdirectories` setting, false by default.

 ### 0.0.1